seed-run/homepage/_docs/adding-your-iam-credentials.md

 [Seed](/) needs your AWS IAM credentials to deploy your project on your behalf to your AWS account.
 There are two ways to get your credentials.

+Note that, Seed does not need `AdministratorAccess` to deploy your application.
+It only needs a restricted set of permissions in addition to the ones required by Serverless Framework.
+You can read more about this in the [Customizing your IAM Policy]({% link _docs/customizing-your-iam-policy.md %}) chapter.

 ### 1. Your Existing Credentials

 This is the quickest way to get your IAM credentials.
 If you have run the `serverless deploy` command in your terminal; you have probably configured your AWS CLI.
 And the IAM credentials are stored in `~/.aws/credentials`.
 By running the following: